LimePoint/opschain/docs/reference/concepts/properties.md

 ##### Race conditions

-Modifying the same property in parallel steps will produce unexpected results.
+Modifying the same property in concurrent steps will produce unexpected results.
 In the example below, at the completion of the child steps, the final value of the `race` property will be the value assigned by the child step that completes last.

 ```ruby
 # Sets up an initial set of values for the OpsChain project properties, then calls the foo and bar child actions in parallel